salabim/package-embedder/README.md

 in `sys.path`
 - only the current working directory and folders ending with  `site-packages` are considered
 - folders need  to contain a `__init__.py` file
+- some packages (numpy, PIL, scipy, pandas, cv2) will be excluded automatically

 The actual embedding works as follows
 - if any package is to be embedded, a function `copy_contents` will be added at the front of